List of Saturday Night Live home video releases: Episode downloads and online streaming

-Following the creation of Hulu by NBC, among others, in March 2007, NBC owned content, including Saturday Night Live material, was removed from video sharing sites, notably YouTube, to the exclusion of NBC.com and the aforementioned Hulu.
-A notable exception to this are SNL Digital Shorts, created in conjunction by SNL Studios and The Lonely Island.
-Additionally, full seasons and specials have been released for sale on paid-content online media portals, including iTunes and Amazon.com.
-Free, ad-supported streaming of new Saturday Night Live episodes on NBC.com was announced on October 16, 2009.
+Following the creation of Hulu in a joint venture by NBC, in 2007, NBC-owned content, including Saturday Night Live material, was removed from video sharing sites, notably YouTube, to the exclusion of NBC.com and the aforementioned Hulu.
+Free, ad-supported streaming of new SNL episodes on NBC.com was announced on October 16, 2009.
+In 2013, an official Saturday Night Live YouTube channel was created, which hosts clips from the show, musical guest performances, and behind-the-scenes content.
+The channel has amassed over 15.4 million subscribers and 17.2 billion views as of February 2025.

-Due to the region-specific nature of Hulu, the content is not accessible outside of the United States.
-In mid-2009 Broadway Video Enterprises formed a partnership with Sevenload to distribute Saturday Night Live digital content to online-viewers in Europe, Australia, and New Zealand.
+In 2020, following the launch of NBC's online streaming service Peacock, the complete library of Saturday Night Live was made available to stream on the platform.
+NBC ended its content-sharing deal with Hulu in 2022, making SNL exclusively available to stream on Peacock.